adityakakarla/recipe-rating-analysis/README.md

 | 2000 meatloaf                        | 475785 | 2012-03-06 00:00:00 |        17 |              13 |        5 | False                    | False             | False                    |   2012 |       3 |      267   |          30 |      12 |       12 |        29 |              48 |               2 |

 ## Univariate Analysis

+First, I explored the distribution of average (mean) recipe ratings to see if there was any pattern in the data.

+<iframe
+  src="assets/recipe_rating_distribution.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+Based on the plot, the distributions appears to be skewed to the left, with many recipes having an average rating close to or at 5.0.
+What is also interesting to note is the presence of small clusters around integers (1, 2, 3, 4, and 5), which could mean that many recipes only receive one rating (thus keeping the mean rating at an integer value).

 ## Bivariate Analysis